siv2r/bip-frost-signing/README.md

 As explained in [Negation Of The Secret Share When Signing](./README.md#negation-of-the-secret-share-when-signing) the signer uses a possibly negated secret share
 &emsp;&ensp;_d = g<sub>v</sub>⋅gacc<sub>v</sub>⋅d' mod n_
-when producing a partial signature to ensure that the aggregate signature will correspond to a group public key with even Y coordinate.
+when producing a partial signature to ensure that the aggregate signature will correspond to a threshold public key with even Y coordinate.

 The [_PartialSigVerifyInternal_](./README.md#partial-signature-verification) algorithm is supposed to check
 &emsp;&ensp;_s⋅G = Re<sub>⁎</sub> + e⋅&lambda;⋅d⋅G_.